 To enable a true inside-outside connection, the couple decided that one change they would make to the property would be to extend the ground floor to the rear creating a garden room.
 It would allow them to sit and admire their generous garden all year round.

-Knowing that they wanted to open up the entire wall of the new extension, they visited many shows in search of the right solution and came across the Centor 211 Integrated Sliding Door.
+Knowing that they wanted to open up the entire wall of the new extension, they visited lots of exhibitions in search of the right solution and came across the Centor 211 Integrated Sliding Door.